KevinKra/Notes/certifications/aws/developer/resource.md

 ## Lambda Questions

+- Lambda uses the VPC information you provide to setup what?
+- The ENI used by lambda is assigned a public or private IP address?
+- If your Lambda function within your VPC requires internet access what can you use?
+- What Lambda support both synchronous and asynchronous invocations?
+- And what circumstance can _you_ determine the invocation type?
+- When you use AWS services as the trigger, do you have any control over the lambda invocation type?
+- In the Lambda `Invoke` API, you have 3 options to choose for `InvocationType`.
+What are they?
+- Which lambda invocation type is the default variant?
+- Which lambda invocation type is synchronous?
+- Which lambda invocation type is asynchronous?
 - What two elements are _required_ when you create a lambda function?
 - what does the **deployment package** provide?
 - What does the **execution role** provide?